sammyshakes/avs-service-manager/README.md

 # Registering Operators _(Work in Progress)_

+## Currently this script registers operators with Delegation Manager only.

+### The script will be updated to register operators with the AVSServiceManager.

 To register operators using the provided script, follow these steps:

 1. Ensure that you have set up the following environment variables: